Christine Leviczky Riek is a poet and photographer from Surrey BC.

-One of Christine’s concrete docu-poetry works, PFAB: Surrey Stories, hangs in the lobby of the Surrey Central Library.
-In 2020, one of her pandemic photographs appeared on the walls of the International Centre of Photography in New York, in their exhibit #ICPConcerned: Global Images for Global Crisis.
-Her work have been shown throughout the Vancouver area: Surrey Art Gallery, Surrey Public Library, Turnbull Gallery, AlexFest, Maple Ridge ACT Gallery, The Fort Gallery, Pendulum Gallery, White Rock Community Gallery, the White Rock Pop-Up Gallery, and the SnackArt Collective in the Eastside Culture Crawl.
-She has contributed 300 photographs to the Vancouver Heritage Foundation’s Heritage Site Finder, a visual inventory of the city’s built heritage.
+One of my concrete docu-poetry works, PFAB: Surrey Stories, hangs in the lobby of the Surrey Central Library.
+In 2020, one of my pandemic photographs appeared on the walls of the International Centre of Photography in New York, in their exhibit #ICPConcerned: Global Images for Global Crisis.
+My photography has been shown throughout the Vancouver area: Surrey Art Gallery, Surrey Public Library, Turnbull Gallery, AlexFest, Maple Ridge ACT Gallery, The Fort Gallery, Pendulum Gallery, White Rock Community Gallery, the White Rock Pop-Up Gallery, and the SnackArt Collective in the Eastside Culture Crawl.
+I have contributed 300 photographs to the Vancouver Heritage Foundation’s Heritage Site Finder, a visual inventory of the city’s built heritage.

 You can reach me at email@example.com